MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-344-US-Treasury-SecuritiesState-Local-Government-Series/subpart-A-General-Information/section-344.0.md

 ##### § 344.0 What does this part cover? #####

-Link to an amendment published at 89 FR 15447, Mar.
-4, 2024.

-(a) *What is the purpose of the SLGS securities offering?* The Secretary of the Treasury (the Secretary) offers for sale non-marketable State and Local Government Series (SLGS) securities to provide issuers of tax-exempt securities with investments from any eligible source of funds (as defined in § 344.1).
+(a) *What is the purpose of the SLGS securities offering?* The Secretary of the Treasury (the Secretary) offers for sale non-marketable State and Local Government Series (SLGS) securities to provide issuers of tax-advantaged bonds with investments from any eligible source of funds (as defined in § 344.1) to assist issuers in complying with applicable provisions of the Internal Revenue Code.

 (b) *What types of SLGS securities are governed by this part?* This part governs the following SLGS securities: